 Green Tea Supports Healthy Metabolism

 Researchers have found that drinking matcha tea can help boost the rate at which your body burns calories, called thermogenesis.
 The study showed the rate of thermogenesis without matcha was 8-10%, and with matcha, it jumped to 35-43%.
+It supports a healthy metabolism.

 Green Tea is Good for Your Gut